2019 Akron Zips football team

 The 2019 Akron Zips football team represented the University of Akron during the 2019 NCAA Division I FBS football season.
 The Zips were led by first-year head coach Tom Arth and played their home games at InfoCision Stadium in Akron, Ohio.
 They competed as members of the East Division of the Mid-American Conference (MAC).

 The 2019 Zips lost every single game on their schedule, finished with an 0–12 overall record and an 0–8 record in MAC play, and were outscored by their opponents by a total of 435 to 126.
 They finished in last place in the conference's East Division.
 CBS Sports rated Akron dead last, at 130th, in their season's-end ranking of all 130 FBS teams.
 The Zips were the only Division I FBS team to go winless in the 2019 season.
+They were also the last team to be winless in a full season until Kent State in 2024.

 Preseason

 Coaching changes

 Following the firing of seven-year head coach Terry Bowden at the end of the 2018 season, Akron announced the hiring of Tom Arth on December 14, 2018.
 Arth had spent the previous two seasons as the head coach at the University of Tennessee at Chattanooga, leading them to records of 3–8 and 6–5 in 2017 and 2018, respectively.
 Before Chattanooga, he was the head coach at John Carroll University, where he led the team to an upset victory over No. 1 Mount Union to claim an Ohio Athletic Conference title in 2016 and was named D3football.com Coach of the Year.

 Tom Arth announced the members of his coaching staff in January and March 2019.
 Among them were defensive coordinator Matt Feeney and offensive coordinator Tommy Zagorski, who both served in the same roles on Arth's staff at Chattanooga.